 How do I use a hashtag?

 Great question!
 Do you have a favorite social media platform, like Facebook, Twitter, or Instagram?
 That’s where you want to be using our #iCareforCaregivers hashtag.
-When you use a hashtag in a Facebook post, tweet, or Instagram picture caption, you’re categorizing those things that you’re sharing.
+When you use a hashtag in a social post, you’re categorizing those things that you’re sharing.
 So when someone goes on that social media platform, he or she can search for that hashtag (for example, #iCareforCaregivers) and see what everyone’s been saying and posting about the topic.
 Think of it as a file folder for a virtual conversation.
 So if you want a share a way that you’re caring for caregivers, or if you want to brag on a caregiver in your life, be sure to tack the hashtag on to your post or tweet.